DevAhmedNaeem/DevAhmedNaeem/README.md

 ### Personal Highlights

-- 🎓 Junior Web Developer with practical experience in HTML, CSS, JavaScript, and WordPress.
+- 🎓 Web Developer with practical experience in HTML, CSS, JavaScript, and WordPress.
 - ⚙️ Building custom themes and plugins for WordPress.
 - 📚 Currently enhancing my JavaScript skills and learning about REST APIs and full-stack development.
 - 🌱 Passionate about responsive design and accessibility.